Polish lawmakers overturn senate veto on disputed media law - NewsBreak

 “We expect President Duda to act in accordance with previous statements to use his leadership to protect free speech and business,” Aliu said.

+If the bill becomes law the EU Commission, the 27-member bloc’s executive arm, “will not hesitate to take action in case of non-compliance with EU law,” said Jourova, who is the commission’s vice-president for values and transparency.

+Poland’s right-wing coalition government is in conflict with EU bodies over policies seen as violating the principles of democracy and rule of law.
+Since being elected in 2015, the government has been taking steps to take control of the media, the judiciary and other areas like education.

-Poland’s nationalist ruling party, Law and Justice which proposed the law in the summer, has argued that it’s a matter of national security to prevent outside bodies from being able to influence Polish public opinion.
+The main nationalist ruling party, Law and Justice, which proposed the media law in the summer, has argued that it’s a matter of national security to prevent outside bodies from being able to influence Polish public opinion.
 Its members insisted the law is to protect against ownership coming from non-democratic countries like Russia or China.

-The unexpected and last-minute vote on the controversial law drew protests from opposition parties.
+The unexpected and last-minute vote on the controversial law drew protests from opposition parties, which allege there was a breach of procedures in the sudden return to the bill.

 Comments / 0